Park County is considered to be the geographic center of the state of Colorado. The population was 16,206 at the 2010 census.

 The county was named for the large region called South Park by the region’s early fur traders and trappers.
-In more recent years, the fictional town in the animated television series, “South Park”, is located in Park County, Colorado.
+In more recent years, the fictional town in the animated television series, “South Park”, has been located in Park County, Colorado.

 Visit the Park County Government website.